Aging Faculty

 Charlotte Trueman has created a comparison of Google Meet and similar videoconferencing platforms.
 Trueman concludes with a summary of the strengths and weaknesses of the five platforms, and concludes with a chart comparing features.
 This is the nutshell of her Zoom evaluation:

 Of all the platforms we tested, Zoom is arguably the easiest and most intuitive to set up and use, and it offers the largest range of in-meeting features.
-However, the company’s security and privacy practices have left much to be desired.
+However, the company’s security and privacy practices have left much to be desired.-DD

 J. R. Raphael discusses Gmail encryption.
 Raphael describes the basic security provided with all gmail accounts, as well as additional options available at various price points for specific vendors.